Hog-CERN/Hog/docs/01-Getting-Started/01-existingProjects.md

 this script will guide you through the process and compile Questasim library and create all the projects in the *repo*/VivadoProject or *repo*/QuartusProject directory.

-## Create one Vivado/Quartus projects
+## Create one Vivado/Quartus project
 Alternatively you might want to create only the project you are interested in, say it's called *project1*.
 To do that, cd into the repository (`cd <repo>`) and type: